dnaeon/cl-covid19/README.md

 The following section provides examples to get you started.

+## Sample database

+You can find an already populated database, that you can use in the [databases](./databases/) directory of this repo.

 ### Create Database

 First, we need to create a connection to the SQLite database.